The Reliquary

 If everything works you'll be able to ping the device_2 (172.16.99.2) from device_1 (172.16.99.1) and vise-versa.
 You can use the hymn status command on both devices to see status about the tunnel.

-+ Hymn
++ The Hymn tool

 The hymn tool is used to manage your tunnels once configured.
 It can be used to bring up/down tunnels, add routes (requires a restart of tunnels) and see tunnel statistics.